TrellixVulnTeam/iwd_V94Q/README.md

 TODO - Handle windows case, when there is need to avoid multiconfig generator TODO - Store the install_prefix, and configuration info in some nice readable text file
 ```
-3. Better cmake integration - generate an include file
-4. Allow the user to define directories, where to install stuff
-5. Add a tool to inspect/clean build packages
+2. Add a tool to inspect/clean build packages
-6. Add support for binary packages
+3. Add support for binary packages
-7. Add support for platform-specific configurations
+4. Add support for platform-specific configurations
-8. Add support for copying files from source dir to install dir
+5. Add support for copying files from source dir to install dir
-9. Allow user to override environment during iwd runtime.

 ## Future considerations